 Aug.
 21, 2019 Environmental groups file a lawsuit challenging the three final rules released on August 12.
-The complaint alleges that “[t]he revised regulations violate the plain language and overarching purpose of the ESA; they also lack any reasoned basis and are arbitrary and capricious under the Administrative Procedure Act,” and it also alleges the agencies violated NEPA when creating the regulations.
+The complaint alleges that the rules violate “the plain language and overarching purpose of the ESA” and the Administrative Procedure Act.
+It also alleges the agencies violated NEPA when creating the regulations.
 Center for Biological Diversity, et. al. v.
 Bernhardt, et. al., Case No. 3:19-cv-05206 (N. D. Cal.).

 Oct.
-7, 2019 The U.S. Fish and Wildlife Service announces its findings that twelve species, including plants and animals, did not warrant listing protections under the Endangered Species Act.
+7, 2019 The FWS announces its findings that twelve species, including plants and animals, did not warrant listing protections under the Endangered Species Act.
 These decisions are some of the first to be made in accordance with the agency’s new rule, Revision of the Regulations for Listing Species and Designating Critical Habitat.

 Oct.
-25, 2019 The U.S. Fish and Wildlife Service petitions the Supreme Court to review a Ninth Circuit order compelling the agency to disclose draft documents, under the Freedom of Information Act (FOIA), from an ESA Section 7 consultation process.
-The agency argues it does not have to disclose documents reflecting its deliberative process, particularly where the agency proposes an action and later modifies it.
-The Ninth Circuit held that exception does not apply to draft documents.
+25, 2019 The FWS petitions the Supreme Court to review a Ninth Circuit order compelling the agency to disclose draft documents, under the Freedom of Information Act (FOIA), from an ESA Section 7 consultation process.
 Fish & Wildlife Serv. v.
 Sierra Club, No. 19-547.

 Feb.
 24, 2020 The Supreme Court agrees to review the FOIA case related to the ESA Section 7 consultation process.
 Fish and Wildlife Serv. v.
 Sierra Club, U.S., No. 19-547.

-May 18, 2020 The U.S. District Court for the Northern District of California dismisses the case filed by environmental groups challenging the three rules finalized in August 2019.
-The court found that the environmental groups did not sufficiently demonstrate how they were affected by the new rules (lack of standing).
+May 18, 2020 The District Court for the Northern District of California dismisses the case filed by environmental groups challenging the three rules finalized in August 2019 for lack of standing.
 Center for Biological Diversity, et. al. v.
 Bernhardt, et. al., Case No. 3:19-cv-05206 (N. D. Cal.).
-The court allows the case filed by the coalition of states to continue, denying the motion to dismiss it and finding that the states described in detail how they are harmed by the new rules.
+The court allows the case filed by the coalition of states to continue, denying the motion to dismiss.
 State of California, et. al. v.
 Bernhardt, et. al., No. 4:19-cv-06013 (N. D. Cal.).

 Sep.
-4, 2020 More than 100 Democratic Representatives submit a letter opposing the proposed habitat definition rule: “By narrowly defining ‘habitat,’ this rule does the exact opposite and will put more species at risk of extinction.
-For those reasons we oppose this proposed rule and urge you to withdraw it.”
+4, 2020 More than 100 Democratic Representatives submit a letter opposing the proposed habitat definition as too narrow, arguing that it will put more species at risk of extinction.

 Dec.
-18, 2020 FWS finalizes a rule for designating critical habitat.
-The new rule establishes a process for excluding areas of critical habitat along with a non-exhaustive list of categories of potential impacts FWS will consider when determining whether to exclude an area.
-The rule is effective Jan.
-19, 2021.
+18, 2020 The FWS finalizes a rule for designating critical habitat, establishing a process for excluding areas of critical habitat along with a non-exhaustive list of categories of potential impacts FWS will consider when determining whether to exclude an area.

 Biden AdministrationRead More

 Jan.
-20, 2021 President Biden orders the Fish and Wildlife Service and NOAA Fisheries to review several Trump-era ESA regulations pursuant to Executive Order on Public Health and the Environment, including the final critical habitat rule.
+20, 2021 President Biden orders the FWS and NMFS to review several Trump-era ESA regulations pursuant to Executive Order on Public Health and the Environment, including the final critical habitat rule.

-June 4, 2021 The Fish and Wildlife Service and NOAA Fisheries announce plans to begin rulemaking processes under the ESA to (1) rescind Trump-era rules revising FWS’s process for considering exclusions from critical habitat designations; (2) rescind rules defining “habitat”; (3) revise rules for listing species and designating critical habitat; (4) revise rules for interagency cooperation; and (5) reinstate FWS’s blanket 4(d) rule, which automatically extended protections for endangered species to those listed as threatened in the absence of a species-specific rule.
+June 4, 2021 The FWS and NMFS announce plans to begin rulemaking processes under the ESA to (1) rescind Trump-era rules revising FWS’s process for considering exclusions from critical habitat designations; (2) rescind rules defining “habitat”; (3) revise rules for listing species and designating critical habitat; (4) revise rules for interagency cooperation; and (5) reinstate FWS’s blanket 4(d) rule, which automatically extended protections for endangered species to those listed as threatened in the absence of a species-specific rule.

 Oct.
-27, 2021 NOAA and FWS propose rescinding 2020 changes to the definition of “habitat” and the designation of “critical habitat” in the ESA.
+27, 2021 NMFS and FWS propose rescinding 2020 changes to the definition of “habitat” and how the FWS makes designation of “critical habitat” in the ESA.